-The ALT TERRAIN New York City is located at Industry City in Brooklyn (237 36th St, Brooklyn, NY 11232 inside Camp David).
+Our New York City office is located at Industry City in Brooklyn (237 36th St, Brooklyn, NY 11232 inside Camp David).

-The ALT TERRAIN warehouse for receiving shipments is in Manhattan (541 W 29th St, New York, NY 10001).
+The ALT TERRAIN warehouse, for all your marketing fulfillment needs, is located in Manhattan (541 W 29th St, New York, NY 10001).

 It depends on the brand strategy and goals, although a one-month experiential marketing initiative in New York City is often $50,000 to $500,000 range.

 If you activate at festivals, parks, and events, the permissions can eat up much of your budget.